-What and when is the golden hour?
-And how do I use it for iPhone photos?
+When is the golden hour, and how to use it for iPhone photos?

 Have you ever noticed that your photos radiate a certain glow when taken early in the morning or late in the afternoon?
 You can thank the golden hour for this phenomenon, and you can use it to your advantage.